bhaskar20/awesome-key-factory/DOCUMENTATION.md

 A factory object (`KeyFactory<Schema, BaseKey>`) where:
 - Each leaf node (function or array) can be called to generate a key
 - Each intermediate node can be called to get its path
-- Nested keys can be accessed both through the full path and directly

 #### Type Parameters